xapp-ai/documentation/docs/studio/export-import.md

 __It does not contain:__

+* Channels, you should set these up new however some you can copy and paste the JSON to a new channel
 * FAQs, which can be exported independently as a CSV.
 * Analytics, which also can be exported independently as a CSV.
 * Documents, from website crawled are not exported however they can be recrawled.